Pranshu2780/Cinematique/README.md

-## Cinematique
+## Cinematiqu
 This website is built to save time for movies and web lovers.
-It has ratings and links of movies(Hollywood, Bollywood) and web series(Hindi, english, Anime).
+It has ratings and links toovies(Hollywood, Bollywood) and web series(Hindi, English, Anime).

 ### Stacks Used